colalb1/Parallel-QR-Decomposition/README.md

     e.
 After editing in helper, insert updated functions back into original file(s).

-16. Delete dead code/comments
-17. Official speed and accuracy tests (ones where you can make graphs)
+16. GENERAL CODE CLEANUP
-18. Write description
+17. Write description

 I am not optimizing `distributed_cholesky_QR_w_gram_schmidt` because it was meant to run on a CPU/GPU mix, and I am only running on a CPU for this project.